AnyChart/docs.anychart.com/Stock_Charts/Series/Series_Type.md

 {sample}STOCK\_Series\_Type\_02{sample}

-Please note that the range area series uses only two values from the data set, but it works because the names of the data fields used ("low" and "high") are the same that range area series have by default.
+Please note that the range area series uses only two values from the data set, but it shares the default names of data fields ("low" and "high") with Japanese candlestick and OHLC series.
 So, series types do not have to use the same number of fields to be convertible to each other.

-(ВАРИНАТ ЗАМЕНЫ ВТОРОГО ПРЕДЛОЖЕНИЯ: ...because it shares the default names of data fields ("low" and "high") with Japanese candlestick and OHLC series.)